Peter Pekarík: Early international career

 On 10 December 2006, Pekarík debuted for the Slovak senior squad in a friendly match against United Arab Emirates.
 He scored his first international goal in a 7–0 home victory over San Marino.

 Pekarík was included the Slovakia squad for the 2010 FIFA World Cup.
 After being an unused substitute in the opening match against New Zealand, he started the second and third Group F matches, assisting Kamil Kopúnek's decisive third goal in the 3–2 win over Italy that qualified Slovakia for the knockout stage.
 He went on to start in the team's round of 16 match against the Netherlands, where they lost 2–1.

 Pekarík played in all four of Slovakia's matches at UEFA Euro 2016, where the team reached the round of 16, losing to Germany and all three of their matches at UEFA Euro 2020.

 2020s

 On 1 June 2021, Pekarík played his 100th match for Slovakia in a friendly 1–1 draw against Bulgaria.
 He was named in Slovakia's squad for UEFA Euro 2024 and played in all four of the team's matches at the tournament.
 This made him one of two players, along with the Juraj Kucka, to play in all eleven of Slovakia's matches in UEFA European Championships as an independent nation.

+On 5 June 2026, he made his final international appearance in a 2–2 friendly draw against Montenegro, earning his 138th cap and equaling Marek Hamšík's record for the most appearances for Slovakia.